mclevey/CV/cv_mclevey.md

 ## Peer Reviewed Journal Articles and Chapters in Edited Volumes

 \ind John McLevey and Ryan Deschamps.
 "The Sociology of Public Policy Formation and Implementation."
-In *The SAGE Handbook of Political Sociology*, edited by William Outhwaite and Stephen Turner.
+Forthcoming from William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
+SAGE.

 \ind Allyson Stokes and John McLevey (equal authors).
 2016.
 "From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014." *Canadian Review of Sociology / Revue canadienne de sociologie*.